piskvorky/gensim/docs/_sources/tut1.txt

  "How many times does the word `system` appear in the document?
 Once."

+The :class:`gensim.corpora.Dictionary` class can be used to convert tokenized texts to vectors.

+>>> dictionary = corpora.Dictionary.fromDocuments(texts)
+>>> print dictionary
+Dictionary(12 unique tokens)

+Here we assigned a unique integer id to all words appearing in the corpus by calling :func:`fromDocuments`.
+This sweeps across the texts, collecting words and relevant statistics.
-There are twelve distinct words in the preprocessed corpus, so each document will be represented by twelve numbers (ie., by a 12-D vector).
+In the end, there are twelve distinct words in the preprocessed corpus, so each document will be represented by twelve numbers (ie., by a 12-D vector).

-The :class:`gensim.corpora.Dictionary` class can be used to convert tokenized texts to vectors:

->>> dictionary = corpora.Dictionary()
->>> corpus = [dictionary.doc2bow(text, allowUpdate = True) for text in texts]

-Here we passed a list of tokens to :func:`Dictionary.doc2bow`, one list for each document.
-As a matter of fact, we have arrived at exactly the same corpus of vectors as in the `first example`_, except that we now know what each vector dimension stands for:
+To see the mapping between words and their ids:

 >>> print dictionary.token2id
 {'minors': 11, 'graph': 10, 'system': 5, 'trees': 9, 'eps': 8, 'computer': 0,
 'survey': 4, 'user': 7, 'human': 1, 'time': 6, 'interface': 2, 'response': 3}

-For example, the vector feature with ``id=10`` stands for the question "How many times does the word `graph` appear in the document?".
-The answer is "zero" for the first six documents and "one" for the remaining three:
+To actually convert tokenized documents to vectors:

+>>> newDoc = "Human computer interaction"
+>>> newVec = dictionary.doc2bow(newDoc.lower().split())
+>>> print newVec # the word "interaction" does not appear in the dictionary and is ignored [(0, 1), (1, 1)]

+The function :func:`doc2bow` simply counts the number of occurences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.

+>>> corpus = [dictionary.doc2bow(text) for text in texts]
 >>> print corpus
 [[(0, 1.0), (1, 1.0), (2, 1.0)],
  [(2, 1.0), (3, 1.0), (4, 1.0), (5, 1.0), (6, 1.0), (8, 1.0)],